Fabien Sanglard's non-blog

 I bought "Infinity Blade" yesterday.
-The game is a lot of fun and has the ability to satisfy both people looking for instant fun and people wishing for a long game while collecting powerful items.
+The game is a lot of fun and will satisfy both people looking for instant fun and people wishing for a long game while collecting powerful items.
 At $5.99 it is a bargain, a must have not only for the gameplay but also for its graphical breakthrough, just like Rage HD.

 The game programmer in me really wanted to understand the engine and I was especially interested to see the game being released as a universal binary running on iPhone 3GS, iPhone4 and iPad.
 Those three devices have different capabilities but down the line it is often about managing the fillrate.